-Hearts of Oak: Conquest of the Seas is an indie PC game being developed on the Unreal Engine, and is to become the historical seafaring game to end them all!
+Hearts of Oak: Conquest of the Seas is a non-commercial PC game being developed by PiratesAhoy!, and is to become the historical seafaring game to end them all!
 Fun, realistic gameplay on land and at sea, set during the Age of Sail, will provide extensive free play, exciting scripted storylines and intense multiplayer scenarios.

 This is what WE have in mind.
 But what is it that YOU want?
 Since we're still very actively in the brainstorming phase, NOW is the time to let your voice be heard!